rschristian/typescript.vim/README.md

 > Exuberant Highlighting.
 The most elaborate or byzatine syntax highlighting for TypeScript.

 While I applaud the effort, yats has completely forgotten what TS is: a superset language.
 It has created a situation in which there are no overlapping syntax groups between JS & TS, which is a travesty.
-At best, this means the user will have to manually ensure `jsFucntion` and `typescriptFuncKeyword` align in color and at worst they're stuck manually writing syntax groups because one offers a highlighting group that the other does not.
+At best, this means the user will have to manually ensure `jsFunction` and `typescriptFuncKeyword` align in color and at worst they're stuck manually writing syntax groups because one offers a highlighting group that the other does not.

 I find it incredibly frustrating to switch between files to have my syntax highlighting change, and I didn't have hours to throw at my color scheme to ensure everything matched up perfectly.
 The solution?
 Make a TS syntax plugin that remembers its roots as a superset.